bitcraze/bitcraze-website/src/documentation/system/positioning/ligthouse-positioning-system.md

 {% row_image_text_links System components %}
 {% row_text %}
-To use the Lighthouse positioning system, the {% id_link product-lighthouse-deck %}
+To use the Lighthouse positioning system, the {% poplink lighthouse-deck %}
 should be installed on all {% id_link product-crazyflie-2-1 %} that needs to be tracked.

 One to two Lighthouse Base Stations must be installed in the room.